 If you came downstairs this morning to discover that your kid stayed up all night playing Fortnite, you’re not alone.
 Fortnite is the latest in a long line of video games that kids find so engrossing they ignore everything, including sleep, just to keep playing.
-But how can you tell when an interest in video games shifts from a fun hobby into something more serious?
+But how can you tell when an interest in video games shifts from a fun hobby into a more serious obsession?

 - Preoccupation with gaming